 In the previous Java tutorial I have discussed about Serialization using Serializable interface and Extrenalizable interfaceis simply an another interface to do the same work i.e. serialize and deserialize a class and its fields but with a slight variations in its implementation and also the functionality.

+So why the hell we need Externalizable interface when we have a Serializable interface?
 And yes that’s a wise question and this tells that there should be something that can not be done effectively by using the Serializable Interface and vice versa.

 Difference b/w Serializable and Externalizable Interfaces

 So lets discuss what are the differences in both the interfaces and how to decide which one should be used –

 Serializable Interface is based on a recursive algorithm i.e during the serialization besides the fields it will serialize all the objects that can be reached through its instance variables i.e. all the objects that can be reached from that object (provided that all the classes must implement Serializable Interface).
 This includes the super class of the object until it reaches the “Object” class and the same way the super class of the instance variables until it reaches the “Object” class of those variables.
 Basically all the objects that it can read.
 And this leads to a lot of overhead when we want to save only few variable or a small data as compared to the class

 For eg – If you have a class named Mercedes and you just want to store the car series and its car identification number then you can not stop at this only and will have to store all the fields of that class and also of its super class(if exists and implements serializable interface) and a lot more.

 Serializable is a marker interface and hence no need to override any method and whenever there is any change in the entity or bean classes you just need to recompile your program whether in the case of Externalizable interface you have to implement writeExternal() and readExternal() methods which contains the logic to store and retrieve data and with changes you might need to do changes in the code logic.